Your refund rights

 - any statements about the product on its packaging or label – for example, the toaster box shows a special defroster function

-- any statements about the product by the store - for example, the salesperson said the crumb tray was easy to detach and clean.
+- any statements about the product by the store or seller, either in person, in print or online - for example, the salesperson said the crumb tray was easy to detach and clean.